anandgokul18/Network_Topology_Generator/README.md

-# Project Title
+# findTestbedTopology.py

-Automatic Topology Generator esp. for Arista Internal Users
+Testbed Topology Generator for Arista Internal Users.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+This script will generate a topology of connections based on the devices given by utilising the LLDP output of those devices.

-### Installation
+### Installation and Requirements

 1. In terminal/bash shell, navigate to the directory where you have downloaded this script
 2. Do a 'sudo easy_install pip' to install pip.
 Skip this step if already installed.
 2. Then, do a "sudo pip install -r requirements.txt" from that directory
-3. Then, run the script using python AutomatedTopologyGenerator.py username@server::password [user]
+3. Then, run the script using 'python findTestbedTopology.py [flags]'

 ### Information Transfer